MICHAL ANDRLE

 In 2015, I developed a Security Valuation Toolbox.
 People value businesses, computer software does not.
 Using computers can and does help with reporting, automatizing routine procedures, and some analysis, though.
 They won't read a 10-K report for you but can do other useful stuff.

-The toolbox uses detail accounting and other fundamental data to analyze publicly traded companies and helps in an assessment of the range of their "intrinsic value."
+The toolbox uses detail accounting and other market data to analyze publicly traded companies and helps to challenge the market price.
 Advanced screening and "intelligent" watch lists are an important part of the toolbox.
 The purpose of the SVTbx is informational only and does not offer a substitute for a thorough analysis of a business, its financials, and competitive position.
-It does, however, offer an opportunity to gain an important piece of analytical insight into the market valuation.
-It also saves huge amount of time that would be spent on important but routine activities...

 This is mainly a research project testing new approaches to top-down and bottom-up monitoring and surveillance of financial markets, potentially useful for "early warning exercises."